Optimal stopping under adverse nonlinear expectation and related games: Application to American options

-\begin{remark} In view of Remark~\ref{rk:optimalDiscrete}, we can show a similar result for Bermudan options; i.e., options where the exercise time can be chosen from a given set $\T=\{t_0,\dots,t_n\}$. \end{remark}
+\begin{remark} In view of Remark~\ref{rkoptimalDiscrete}, we can show a similar result for Bermudan options, that is, options where the exercise time can be chosen from a given set $\T=\{t_0,\ldots,t_n\}$. \end{remark} \begin{appendix}

-\section{Appendix: Proof of Lemma~\ref{le:AssumptTrueControlledSde}}
+\section{Appendix: Proof of Lemma~\texorpdfstring{\lowercase{ \ref{lemasssss}}}{3.10}}

-In this section, we complete Example~\ref{ex:controlledSDE} by showing that Assumption~\ref{as:EunifCont} is satisfied.
+In this section, we complete Example~\ref{excontrolledSDE} by showing that Assumption~\ref{asEunifCont} is satisfied.
 We use the setting and notation introduced in that example.

-\begin{proof}[Proof of Lemma~\ref{le:AssumptTrueControlledSde}.]
-Let $t\in [0,T]$, $\tau\in\cT^t$ and $\bar\omega\in\Omega$.
-Using a discretization of stochastic integrals as in~\cite{Karandikar.95} and the fact that the paths of $B$ are continuous, we can define $\F$-progressively measurable processes $A^n$ such that
+\begin{pf*}{Proof of Lemma~\ref{lemasssss}} Let $t\in[0,T]$, $\tau\in\cT^t$ and $\bar\omega\in\Omega$.
+Using a discretization of stochastic integrals as in~\cite{Karandikar95} and the fact that the paths of $B$ are continuous, we can define $\F$-progressively measurable processes $A^n$ such that

-coincides $P$-a.s.\ with the usual quadratic variation process of $B$ under $P$, for any semimartingale law $P$.
+coincides $P$-a.s. with the usual quadratic variation process of $B$ under $P$, for any semimartingale law $P$.
 Let us also define (with $\infty-\infty:=-\infty$, say)

-then $\hat{a}$ is $\F_{+}$-progressively measurable and coincides $dt\times P$-a.s.\ with the squared volatility of $B$ under $P$, for any $P\in\cup_{\omega}\cP(t,\omega)$.
-Given $\omega\in\Omega$ and recalling that $\sigma$ admits the inverse $\sigma^{inv}$ in its third argument, we may then define the $U$-valued process
+then $\hat{a}$ is $\F_{+}$-progressively measurable and coincides $dt\times P$-a.s. with the squared volatility of $B$ under $P$, for any $P\in\bigcup_{\omega}\cP(t,\omega)$.
+Given $\omega\in\Omega$ and recalling that $\sigma$ admits the inverse $\sigma^{\inv}$ in its third argument, we may then define the $U$-valued process

 Let $\Gamma^{t,\omega,\nu}$ denote the solution of the SDE with parameters $(t,\omega)$ and control $\nu\in\cU$.
-For any $\nu\in\cU$, we have by construction that
+For any $\nu\in \cU$, we have by construction that

 and thus